Adam Bede

-Adam Bede was the first novel by Mary Ann Evans (George Eliot), and was published in 1859.
+Adam Bede was the first novel by English author George Eliot, pen name of Mary Ann Evans, first published in 1859.
 It was published pseudonymously, even though Evans was a well-published and highly respected scholar of her time.
 The novel has remained in print ever since and is regularly used in university studies of 19th-century English literature.
-She described the novel as "a country story full of the breath of cows and scent of hay".
+Eliot described the novel as "a country story full of the breath of cows and scent of hay".